cypress-io/cypress-documentation/content/guides/tooling/typescript-support.md

 // load type definitions that come with Cypress module
 /// <reference types="cypress" />

+// Add one export statement so that TypeScript sees this file as a module rather than script.
+// This is necessary otherwise TypeScript will complain about `declare global`. export {}

 declare global {
   namespace Cypress {
     interface Chainable {